pgfrank1/AdvJava2022/src/java112/analyzer/README.md

 # The Analyzer Project

-This directory will contain the code for the analyer project.
+This directory will contain the code for the analyer project 2.

 <ul>
     Reflection statement:
-    <li>    Key Learning Points:While working on this project, there were many things that I got to learn.
-The biggest thing for me was learning how to open, read and close files.
-It started to make me understand how we can process input and possibly even interact with other external resources and databases.</li>
-    <li>    Key Learning Points:While working on this project, there were many things that I got to learn.
-The biggest thing for me was learninghow to open, read and close files.
-It started to make me understand how we can process input and possibly eveninteract with other external resources and databases.</li>
-    <li>Challenges:The biggest challenge for me was trying to format each line of input from the text file and find each distinct token.
-This was the first thing I wanted to complete as it certainly is the most complicated part of this.
-I'm not sure if there was a better way to place each word onto its own line, but I required 2 splits to be able to get that to happen.
-Counting the total tokens was much easier as I already had the code to go through each token, I just needed to count them all.</li>
+    <li>Key Learning Points: The biggest thing for me was learning about the new Maps and Sets and what situation is the best for each.
+Also making sure to fully read through old code that you're updating.</li>
+    <li>Challenges:The biggest challenge for me was trying to go back into my old code and try to modify it without completely removing methods.
+I had to reset the project once because I changed too much and even the Project 1 analyzer wasn't working anymore.
+While I knew that Git is extremely important, I haven't had to recover past work before so I could start fresh and try again.</li>
     <li>Help Recieved: All of the resources I looked at was at the Java class website.
 All work was entirely my own.</li>
 </ul>